If you’re choosing between the Chase Slate Edge and the Chase Freedom Flex, you’ll need to weigh a balance transfer offer against ongoing rewards.

 Chase Freedom Flex℠

-As Chase’s only balance transfer credit card – and the only Chase card with a zero-interest intro balance transfer period currently – the Slate is perhaps your best option by a long shot for paying off a sizable balance with this issuer.
-It doesn’t come with amazing 18-month 0% intro APR periods like its Wells Fargo and Citi competitors, but no balance transfer fee for your first 60 days is hard to beat.
-Not many credit cards carry this valuable benefit, and it has the potential to save you hundreds of dollars if your balance is worth a few thousand.
+As Chase’s only balance transfer credit card – and the only Chase card with a zero-interest intro balance transfer period currently – the Slate Edge is perhaps your best option by a long shot for paying off a sizable balance with this issuer.
+It doesn’t come with amazing 18-month 0% intro APR periods like its Wells Fargo and Citi competitors, but it does offer a reduced balance transfer fee for your first 60 days.
+You’ll pay 3% or $5 on your balance transfer; for a balance transfer after your first 60 days, you’ll pay 5% or $5, whichever is greater.

 Pros and Cons